avitalRubin/DevOps-Course/No.8_module/README.md

-# No.8_module-FinalProject
+# Kubernetes

-This is the repo contains the no.8 of the final project.
+In this module, I was required to deploy a kubernetes cluster. <br>
+I could choose which technology to use to perform this task.
+I chose to deploy the k8s cluster via ansible using kubespray.

-The repository contains a folder called kubespary, which is the copy of the kubespary official repository, after adjusting it to my specific needs.
+This repository has a folder containing the replica of kubespary repository, after changing a few things to fit my specific needs.

+Sometimes, I had to test some little things; for such as these things - I also setup minikube.